AdobeDocs/campaign-classic.en/help/platform/using/privacy-faq.md

 There may even be instances where certain consents need to be refreshed to be able to continue using data going forward.

-Rather than thinking of these enhanced consent requirements as a risk to the marketable universe, marketers could embrace them as a true indicator of brand engagement and loyalty, as well as customer satisfaction and trust.
+Marketers should embrace these enhanced consent requirements as a true indicator of brand engagement and loyalty, as well as customer satisfaction and trust.

 ## Manage consent {#manage-consent}